aipartnersglobal/aipartnersglobal/README.md

 - 💞️ I’m looking to collaborate on your most preferred platforms and channels.
 - 📫 How to reach me aipartnerspodcast@gmail.com or ring us at (209)260-1057.
 - 😄 Pronouns: They/their
-- ⚡ Fun fact: helping human flourishing with AI & science
+- ⚡ Fun fact: helping human flourishing with AI, science, and technology.

 <!---
 aipartnerslab/aipartnerslab is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.